TheRoddyWMS/Roddy/docs/pluginDevelopment/jvmPlugins.rst

 - checkExecutability - which returns a boolean value and

-And here is the initial xml file:
+And here is the initial XML file:

 .. code-block:: XML